 Publish your stories in a publication relevant to your topic.
 The most popular publications have hundreds of thousands of followers.
 All these followers are your potential readers.

-Remember, not all articles are accepted to publications.
+Remember, not all articles are accepted for publication.

 Make Your Stories Look Appealing